dansmyers/ComputerOrganizationAndArchitecture/Challenge_Projects/3-Tales_from_the_Crypt.md

 - Next, add support for the `-c` option to toggle the first letter of each input word.
 Note that this doesn't require rewriting the entire flow, just add a flag that checks if case toggling is set, and if it is, flip the first letter.
 You might want to check for any easy way to do that, or review the midterm.

-- Finally, add support for the `-d` option.
+- Finally, add support for the `-n` option.
 This one is more complex because it needs to append each digit 0-9 to each candidate word and calculate the hash for each combination.

 Happy cracking!